 Organizational considerations to maintain a cloud environment:

-Contemplating an IT infrastructure migration is a significant initiative with far-reaching implications, both into the business it is supporting as well as the future operations of the IT organization itself.
-As with any large undertaking, a sound strategy and planning must sit at the foundation in order to ensure success.
-If you’d like to discuss an application/hosting strategy for your organization, please reach out to us.
+Contemplating an IT infrastructure migration is a significant initiative with far-reaching implications, both for the business it is supporting as well as the future operations of the IT organization itself.
+As with any large undertaking, a sound strategy and planning must sit at the foundation to ensure success.
+If you’d like to discuss an application/hosting strategy for your organization, please contact us.
 We’d be happy to help.